alikureishy/AI-planning/README.md

 In general, the non-heuristic-based search algorithms guarantee optimal planning, but at heavy performance cost.
 For instance, for both problems 2 and 3, three of the non-heuristic based algorithms not mentioned above (i.e, Breadth First Tree Search, Depth Limited Search, and Recursive Best First Search) took > 10 mins.
 The only non-heuristic-based search algorithms to not guarantee optimal planning were the Greedy-Best-First-Graph-Search, the Depth-First-Graph-Search and the Depth-Limited-Search algorithms.
 This makes sense for the first algorithm because *<……>*, and as for the latter two algorithms, their performance makes sense too, since the depth-first approach is not well suited to this type of problem anyway.

 Heuristic-based search algorithms, on the other hand, tended to yield an optimal plan for all three problems, with the exception of the A-Star with level-sum heuristic, that took > 10 mins for problems 2 and 3.
 Considering that 3 out of the 7 non-heuristic-based search algorithms took > 10 mins for problems 2 and 3, 1 out of 3 for the heuristic-based search algorithms is a pretty good performance improvement without sacrificing optimal planning.
 Of course, these are best-effort algorithms, so cannot be guaranteed to converge on the optimal solution, but for the majority of cases, as with problems 1, 2 and 3, they were sufficient.

-## Visual Aid

-Here is a table of performance data collected for the 3 problems using the 10 search algorithms, across 5 metrics: